About Rotary International and the Old Saybrook Club

 Although the above may imply our Club is strictly community oriented, such is not so!
 Over the course of 75 years, several of our members have attended International Rotary Conferences and have returned with requests that we participate in specific national and international projects.
 For example, in 1977 several high school students went to Belgium for a summer cultural exchange program.
 In 1979 and 1982 our Club members hosted high school students from the Philippines and from Sweden for the academic year on the cultural Exchange Program for high school students.
 More recently our Club has sponsored three different persons to the Group Study Exchange Programs in Turkey, Peru and Taipei.
 Also, one of our members, John Donnelly and his wife Jane have been active in the District supported programs in Haiti, as has our Interact Clubs with monetary donations

-Unfortunately, many of the Club supported activities of the past are not recorded and therefore leave this history incomplete.
-However, our Club has been very active supporting activities on the academic, local, and international levels thanks to the conscientious efforts of our very capable leaders and presidents.
+The Rotary Club of Old Saybrook has been very active supporting activities on the academic, local, and international levels thanks to the conscientious efforts of our very capable leaders and presidents and will continue to do so.
+The club conducts several fundraisers each year to support those programs.